 - V £Stg4840

-- T approximately 12 months
+- T Approximately 12 months

 - C Applicants should be Australian citizens who are proceding to Honours in Economics, History, Philosophy, Economic and Social History or Social Anthropology.
 The awards are for study at St Andrews, United Kingdom.
+Applications close 12 November.